-- (2) "Dead body" means a human body or fetus, or a part of a dead human body or fetus, in a condition from which it may reasonably be concluded that death has occurred. - (3) "Fetal death" means the death of a fetus that has completed at least 20 weeks of gestation or weighs at least 400 grams.
-Fetal death includes a stillbirth.
-The definition shall of fetal death must conform in all other respects as closely as possible to the definition recommended by the federal agency responsible for vital statistics. - (4) "Fetal remains" means a dead fetus or part of a dead fetus that has completed at least 10 weeks of gestation or has reached the stage of development that, upon visual inspection of the fetus or part of the fetus, the head, torso, or extremities appear to be supported by skeletal or cartilaginous structures.
-Fetal remains do not include the umbilical cord or placenta. - (5) "File" means to present a certificate, report, or other record to the local registrar for registration by the state registrar. - (6) "Final disposition" means the burial, cremation, interment, or other legal disposition of a dead body or fetal remains.
+- 2 (5) "Fetal remains" means a dead fetus or part of a dead fetus 3 that has completed at least 10 weeks of gestation or has reached 4 the stage of development that, upon visual inspection of the fetus 5 or part of the fetus, the head, torso, or extremities appear to be 6 supported by skeletal or cartilaginous structures.
+Fetal remains do 7 not include the umbilical cord or placenta. - 8 (6) "File" means to present a certificate, report, or other 9 record to the local registrar for registration by the state 10 registrar. - 11 (7) "Final disposition" means the burial, cremation, 12 interment, or other legal disposition of a dead body or fetal 13 remains. - 14 Sec.

-3 Sec.
 10102.
-As used in this part:

-- 4 (a) "Adult" means an individual who is at least 18 years of5 age. - (b) "Agent" means an individual who meets 1 or more of the following requirements: - (i) Is authorized to make health care decisions on the principal's behalf by a power of attorney for health care. - (ii) Is expressly authorized to make an anatomical gift on the principal's behalf by any other record signed by the principal. - (c) "Anatomical gift" means a donation of all or part of a human body to take effect after the donor's death for the purpose of transplantation, therapy, research, or education. - (d) "Body part" means an organ, eye, or tissue of a human being.
-The term does not include the whole body. - (e) "Decedent" means a deceased individual whose body or body part is or may be the source of an anatomical gift.
-The term includes a stillborn infant and, subject to this subdivision and restrictions imposed by law other than this part, a fetus.
-The term does not include a blastocyst, embryo, or fetus that is the subject of an abortion.
-As used in this subdivision, "abortion" means that term as defined in section 17015. the intentional use of an instrument, drug, or other substance or device to terminate an individual's pregnancy for a purpose other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, or to remove a fetus that has died as a result of natural causes, accidental trauma, or a criminal assault on the pregnant individual.
-Abortion does not include the use or prescription of a drug or device that prevents pregnancy, including by preventing the implantation of an embryo.
+As used in this part: - 15 (a) "Adult" means an individual who is at least 18 years of 16 age. - 19 (i) Is authorized to make health care decisions on the20 principal's behalf by a power of attorney for health care. - (ii) Is expressly authorized to make an anatomical gift on the principal's behalf by any other record signed by the principal. - (c) "Anatomical gift" means a donation of all or part of a human body to take effect after the donor's death for the purpose of transplantation, therapy, research, or education. - (d) "Body part" means an organ, eye, or tissue of a humanbeing.
+The term does not include the whole body. - (e) "Decedent" means a deceased individual whose body or bodypart is or may be the source of an anatomical gift.
+The term includes a stillborn infant and, subject to this subdivision and 1 restrictions imposed by law other than this part, a fetus.
+The term 2 does not include a blastocyst, embryo, or fetus that is the subject 3 of an abortion.
+As used in this subdivision, "abortion" means that 4 term as defined in section 17015.the intentional use of an 5 6 instrument, drug, or other substance or device to terminate an 7 individual's pregnancy for a purpose other than to increase the probability of a live birth, to preserve the life or health of the 8 9 child after live birth, or to remove a fetus that has died as a 10 result of natural causes, accidental trauma, or a criminal assault 11 on the pregnant individual.
+Abortion does not include the use or prescription of a drug or device that prevents pregnancy, including 12 13 by preventing the implantation of an embryo.